 We are aware that during the Covid-19 pandemic lockdown, different pupils had different educational experiences.
 Our assessments and interviews are looking for potential.
 We look for how candidates apply their knowledge and understanding based on topics which would form a common core which we feel should have been covered by all.

-The Admissions Day for entry to Year 9 in September 2022 will take place virtually on Monday 4 October 2021.
+The Admissions Day for entry to Year 9 in September 2023 will take place on Tuesday 4 October 2022 at the Senior School.
 During the day, candidates will sit assessment papers in English (written, 1 hour), Maths (written, 1 hour), Modern Foreign Language (French, German, Mandarin or Spanish; written, 1 hour) and Reasoning (verbal, non-verbal, quantitative and spatial; online, multiple choice, approx. 1.5 hours).

 We invite every candidate who sat the entrance assessments to take part in an interview with the Headmistress or the Deputy Head.
 At the interview, we aim to put candidates at their ease whilst also challenging them.
 This approach enables us to identify whether a pupil will truly thrive here, academically and otherwise.

 Academic and Head’s Scholarships

 Academic Scholarships are awarded on merit on the basis of the entrance examinations and interview.
 There are no separate Academic or Head’s Scholarship examinations or interviews.
 Head’s Scholarships are awarded entirely at the Head’s discretion to outstanding candidates who have excelled during the admissions process.
 All candidates who have received Year 9 place offers will be considered for Academic and Head’s Scholarships.

 Reference from Current School